teemualap/daddy/README.md

   *@param* **name**
   The permission layer to be looked up and called.

-  Calls each handler in each satisfying permission layer, left to right, passing in the result of paramsGetter, if set, and <param>s as arguments.
+  Calls each handler in each satisfying permission layer, passing in the result of paramsGetter, if set, and passed **param**s as arguments.
 Short circuits as soon as any of the handlers return false.

-  Lookups are cached, so subsequent calls with the same <name> are quaranteed to be as fast as accessing an array by a known index.
+  Lookups are cached, so subsequent calls with the same **name** are quaranteed to be as fast as accessing an array by a known index.

 ## More examples